Loading...

 It will harness clean, low-cost electricity from renewable energy zones (REZs) in both states and improve the reliability and security of electricity supply as ageing coal-fired power stations retire.

 AEMO Victorian Planning (AVP) and Transgrid have completed the early planning and regulatory investment process for the this proposed new high capacity 500 kV double-circuit overhead transmission line.
-It will run from Bulgana in Victoria to Dinawan terminal station in New South Wales to Bulgana in Victoria, where it will connect to Western Renewables Link (WRL) via a new terminal station.
+It will run from Dinawan terminal station in New South Wales to Bulgana in Victoria, where it will connect to Western Renewables Link (WRL) via a new terminal station.
 The regulatory investment process establishes the business case for the project and confirms that the investment in VNI West, ultimately paid for by consumers, will deliver sizable economic benefits.

 map